Jack Marin: Legacy and honors

-Legal, political and post-NBA career
+Legal and political career

 After retiring from the NBA, Marin entered Duke University Law School and graduated with his Juris Doctor in 1980.
 In 1982, he was the Republican candidate for U.S. Congressional District 2 in North Carolina against Democratic incumbent Rep. Tim Valentine.
-Though he spent a competitive amount for that time ($169,610) he lost the general election with 31% of the vote.
+Though he spent a competitive amount for that time ($169,610) he lost the general election with 31 percent of the vote.
 Before his retirement from the law, Marin was a partner in the Richmond, Virginia-based law firm of Williams Mullen where he focused his practice on sports law.
 He acted as outside counsel to the National Basketball Retired Players Association, and also represented basketball players performing abroad.
 He also worked at the Raleigh firm Maupin Taylor Ellis & Adams, where he represented NBA players as a sports agent.
 Marin served on the Chief Justice of North Carolina's Task Force on ACEs-Informed Courts.

+Personal life

-Marin helped found the Celebrity Players Tour in 1996, a small stakes golf tour for celebrities and notable figures, acting both as an administrator and a player, and eventually becoming its head.
-He served for three years (1998–2000) as the executive director of the Celebrity Players Tour.
-During his tenure, the tour grew from five to 15 events that support various charities around the country.
-He has been a playing member and has served on its board of directors.
-Marin is currently involved with the United States Marine Corps and Hope For The Warriors, a non-profit based out of Jacksonville, N.C., where he has been chairman of the board.
+Marin helped found the Celebrity Players Tour (CPT) in 1996, a small stakes golf tour for celebrities and notable figures, acting both as an administrator and a player, and eventually becoming its head.
+Marin served as the CPT's executive director (1998 to 2000).
+During his tenure, the tour grew from five or eight events to 15 events, that support various charities around the country.
+The purse for winning players in an individual tournament was up to at least $500,000 in 2000.
+Marin has been a playing member (and a winning golfer on the CPT tour, earning a sixth best $52,754 on the CPT tour in 1998).
+He has served on its board of directors.

+Marin is currently (2026) involved with the United States Marine Corps and Hope For The Warriors, a non-profit based out of Jacksonville, North Carolina, where he has been chairman of the board.
 He teaches golf and other sports activities to United States Marines who were severely wounded in combat.

-Honors

-In addition to being an NCAA All-America player, an All-ACC player, an NBA All-Rookie Team member, and an NBA All-Star, Marin has been elected to the North Carolina, Pennsylvania, Mercer County, Pennsylvania, and Duke Athletics Halls of Fame.
 He currently serves on the Be Active North Carolina Campaign Cabinet.